What's the difference when considering GOTS certified sheets and Oeko-Tex Certified Sheets?

 BCI or the Better Cotton Initiative was born of the desire for big-ag to have a label to get in on the wellness and environmental movements.
 BCI is a marketing label, nothing more.
 We'll leave it to one of our heroes to describe BCI:

 “This Better Cotton Initiative is absolute bullshit: Pure greenwashing.”

 Alterra Pure's recipe for a great night’s sleep calls for only the finest ingredients.
 And, we have no secrets, we share all the ingredients and process with you.
 In our next installment, we'll tackle the new greenwashing buzzword of transparency and the other brands won't like it, we'll share all their secrets, even though they won't.

-If opting for Oeko-Tex, be sure to also check their database.
-There are many companies claiming Oeko-Tex certification who have no such thing. (buying from a factory approved to go through the Oeko-Tex certification process means nothing, factories are not certified, products are).
+If buying an Oeko-Tex certified product, be sure to also check the Oeko-Tex database.
+There are many companies claiming Oeko-Tex certification who have no such certification. (buying from a factory approved to go through the Oeko-Tex certification process means nothing, factories are not certified, products are certified).
 For cotton, Oeko Tex is nice, but nowhere near the organic purity and integrity of GOTS certified organic cotton.